teiniker/teiniker-lectures-computerscience/programming-c/c-basics/functions/README.md

 We have to arrange the C program so that the definition of each function call precedes all its calls (**call-before-definition**).
-But, such an arrangement doesn't always exist, amd even when it does, it may make the program hard to understand.
+But, such an arrangement doesn't always exist, and even when it does, it may make the program hard to understand.
 Fortunately, C offers a better solution: **declare each function before calling it**.